Waddell & Reed

 Waddell & Reed Background

 This firm functions as a wholly owned subsidiary of Waddell & Reed Financial, Inc., a publicly traded mutual fund company.
 Waddell & Reed has provided various advisory services since 1937.
 The firm was founded by World War I veterans Chauncey Waddell and Cameron Reed.
-The firm offers its services through around 400 offices throughout the country.
+The firm offers its services through hundreds of offices throughout the country.

 Waddell & Reed Client Types and Minimum Account Sizes

 This Kansas-based firm’s client base consists of mostly non-high-net-worth and high-net-worth individuals.
-The firm's institutional clients include pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and government entities.
+The firm's institutional clients include pension and profit-sharing plans, charitable organizations, corporations and government entities.

 This firm doesn’t specify any minimum account size requirements for its financial planning services, though investment advisory services can vary.